shabbarvejlani/Advanced-Physical-Design-Using-Openlane-Skywater130/README.md

   | GDS | Magic |

 *Note*:
-- The entire openlane flow has few more steps, namely LEC, DFT Insertion, AntDiode Insertion and Physical Verification(DRC and LVS).
+- The complete Openlane flow has few more steps, namely LEC, DFT Insertion, AntDiode Insertion and Physical Verification(DRC and LVS).
-- But as part of the workshop these were not covered in labs.
+- But these were not covered as part of workshop labs.

 # Running Openlane
 Openlane is run in interactive mode in the workshop to execute and analyze each of the steps individually.